gridsmartercities/python-serverless-template/README.md

 To follow these instructions, you will need to be familiar with pip, and creating and managing Python virtual environments.
 If you are not, take a look at [this][pip-and-ve].

-- Clone your new repo locally and change *python-serverless-template* to *your-project-name* everywhere in the repo.
 - Create a Python virtual environment.
 - Install the development requirements by running